 Your "local" for your holiday in Glenelg!
 Only a two minute walk from The Lodge, the Inn serves evening meals, lunches and all day coffees.
 Nice atmosphere with a log fire, beer garden and frequent music sessions.

 Glen Beag.
-Open every day in season, teas, really nice coffees and an imaginative variety of baking using home grown organic produce.
+Open intermittently in the season, teas, really nice coffees and a variety of baking using home grown organic produce.
 Great place to stop if you are walking to the Brochs.

 Beth's Coffee Shop

 In The Square, Balmacara village you will find Beth's Coffee Shop, a gem of a place for home baking and lunches, paninis, baked potatoes and superb "specials".
-Beth's is open all year and we can’t recommend it enough!
+Beth's is open all year and we canít recommend it enough!

 Over the hill and on the way to Kyle, (turn right just after Eilean Donan Castle) with a large and varied menu of excellent "pub grub".
 The Clachan can be very busy in season and sometimes they can't take bookings so arrive early!